marlonsingleton/simple-Azure-linuxVM-bug-free/README.md

 <img src="https://github.com/marlonsingleton/simple-Azure-linuxVM-bug-free/blob/master/Failed_withPasswordAuthSet.jpg"/>

-By now, I'm feeling this can be fixed by using a condition to prevent the simultaneous auth assignments and converting the parameter value to a valid password, if password authentication is selected by the user.
+By now, I'm feeling this can be fixed by using a condition to prevent the simultaneous auth assignments and converting the parameter value to a valid password when selected.
 ### Note:
 View template to see sshPublicKey implementation as it requires no change.